qbic-pipelines/rnadeseq/docs/output.md

   - `further_diagnostics_plots/`: plots for diagnostics of the differential gene analysis procedure.
   - `volcano_plots/`: volcano plots with differentially expressed features.
 Output comprises static (`.png`) and interactive plots (`.html`).
 NA values are omitted in the plot (can occur for non-significant features when -log10(padj=1)).
 Zero p-values are repaced by the min p-value encountered for that feature.
 Interactive plots adhere to the default [EnhancedVolcano](https://bioconductor.org/packages/devel/bioc/vignettes/EnhancedVolcano/inst/doc/EnhancedVolcano.html) color scheme.

-## Pathway analysis
+## Enrichment analysis

-Pathway analysis with [gProfileR](https://biit.cs.ut.ee/gprofiler/gost) R package.
+Pathway and term enrichment analysis with [gProfileR](https://biit.cs.ut.ee/gprofiler/gost) R package.

-**Output directory: `results/pathway_analysis/`**
+**Output directory: `results/enrichment_analysis/`**

-If pathway analysis was run, this directory contains the zipped pathway analysis results (`gProfileR.zip`).
+If enrichment analysis was run, this directory contains the zipped enrichment analysis results (`gProfileR.zip`).
 When unzipping them, a subfolder for each contrast used for the differential gene expression analysis is found.
 Inside each contrast folder, there is the following output:

 - `*_gost_pathway_venn_diagram.pdf/png`
   - Venn diagrams showing the numbers of enriched pathways when using a background gene list vs when not using a bg list.